Learn to buy and sell antiques and collectibles

 Learn Twelve Simple Ways To Find And Buy Antiques and Collectibles

 PPS.
 If you are not already specializing in specific items, eBay consignment is a great way to learn about a wide variety of items fast.
 With consignment you don't risk your money and you learn while you earn.
-Terry used to be the largest eBay consignment operator in the Southwest, and can teach you about consignment too.
+I used to be the largest eBay consignment operator in the Southwest, and can teach you about consignment too.
 Start doing eBay consignment sales at:

 eBay Consignment Information